 Students can register online, by mail or fax:

-To register online, choose your course from our upcoming courses page and complete the registration form.
+To register online, choose your course from our upcoming courses and events page and complete the registration form.

 To register in-person, by fax or mail print the registration form and follow the directions below.